 Technical service engineer Fraser Lynch and senior repair engineer Steve Ormondroyd passed the vibration analysis Category One examinations.
 In October, Steve will go on to take the VA2 exam, for analysing and fault-finding.
 The accreditation is the Industry standard for best practice in carrying out routine condition monitoring of critical plant and equipment.

-Swift work by engineers from Westin Drives fixed a problem threatening production at the Hull branch of a multi-national group.
+Swift work by engineers from Westin Drives fixed a problem threatening production at the Hull branch of a multi-national pharmaceutical firm.

 While on site, Westin engineers were asked to investigate an additional problem with a mixing vessel.
 The fault was traced to a faulty gearbox in which improper sealing had led to rainwater ingress.The job required confined-space trained staff to perform the task as access was limited to the tank’s agitating system.
 Luckily our engineers were certified to work in confined spaces and were able to complete the work safely and legally on site.